North Carolina devastated as floodwaters rise from deadly storm Florence

 “There are no roads ... that are leading into Wilmington that are passable because of the flooding that is taking place now inland,” Saffo said.

-The National Weather Service issued a flash flood warning for the area until at least Monday morning.
+The National Weather Service issued a flash flood warning for the area until at least Monday morning and said up to 8 inches (20 cm) more rain could fall in some areas, creating an elevated risk for landslides in Western North Carolina.

 Officials urged those who had evacuated to stay away.